oat-sa/taohub-articles/forge/Documentation for core components/plugin.md

 Javascript Plugin
 -----------------

-We will see how to make a Javascript plugin throught an exemple.
+We will see how to make a Javascript plugin throught an example.
 Let’s say that you want to display a box with a message on your pages and you have a common template even if the message is different.
 Then when you click on a button it will call an url and return something.<br/>

 To do this you will need three variables, the Api that contains all the methods that you will need for your plugin, the factory, that will instanciate a new object and a state that will contains the state of your object and modify this state.